-The privacy notice explains how B&CE and the Trustee will use any personal data they collect from you – as the member – or from the employer who has enrolled you into the scheme.
-It also covers any personal data we collect from the employer, adviser or intermediary who has set up or looks after the scheme.
+The privacy notice explains how B&CE and the Trustee will use any personal data they collect from you – as the member – or from the employer who has enrolled you into the Scheme.
+It also covers any personal data we collect from the employer, adviser or intermediary who has set up or looks after the Scheme.
 The notice also explains how B&CE and the Trustee will comply with data protection law.

 The Trustee needs personal data about you and your employer to run the Scheme and pay benefits.
 In legal terms, the Trustee is a ‘data controller’ for this information.
 So, in this notice, the Trustee must explain some things about the personal data it holds, and your rights regarding the data.

 The privacy notice tells you about the personal data that B&CE and the Trustee hold.
 Each of them may hold different data, for different reasons.
-It’s important for you to understand that B&CE and the Trustee are separate data controllers.
+It’s important for you to understand that PFS and the Trustee are separate data controllers.
 This means they each take their own decisions about your personal data and how they use it.

 However, in a few cases, they are joint data controllers, which means they take decisions together.
 Examples could include sending communications to Scheme members to raise their awareness of options available to them, or whenever the Trustee requires B&CE’s consent to pay a particular benefit under the Scheme rules.